How I Revamped an Inefficient Editorial and Tripled Output

 Validating Insights Through a Feature Survey

-We asked each editor to picture their “ideal platform” and list the must-have features.
-While workflows varied from person to person, clear patterns showed which functions they valued most.
+I asked each editor to picture their “ideal platform” and list the must-have features.
+While workflows varied from person to person, clear patterns showed which functions were valued most.
 We sent out a survey to help us decide which features to keep, remove, or redesign.
 This survey included every potential element from the legacy and new CMS.

 Surprisingly, every field was considered essential by at least one editor.
 Since the user base was small, I was confident I could create a solution with every requested feature.